Klamath River Dam Removal Project Begins

 image courtesy of www.caltrout.org

-Fast forward to today and the Yurok are working together with everyone who shares an interest in the health of the Klamath River including fishing groups, irrigators, conservationists, and white water rafting outfitters.
-After years of political back and forth, in November of 2020, the Klamath River Renewal Corporation announced that the Klamath Hydroelectric Settlement Agreement will move forward with the removal of J.C.
+Fast forward to today, and the Yurok tribe is collaborating with various stakeholders, including fishing groups, irrigators, conservationists, and white water rafting outfitters, who all share a vested interest in the well-being of the Klamath River.
+After years of political negotiations, in November 2020, the Klamath River Renewal Corporation announced that the Klamath Hydroelectric Settlement Agreement would proceed, leading to the removal of J.C.
 Boyle, Copco 1, Copco 2, and Iron Gate dams.
-The planned removal will start in 2023 and open up 234 miles of free flowing river from Keno Dam to the Pacific Ocean.
+The planned removal is set to commence in 2023, opening up 234 miles of free-flowing river from Keno Dam to the Pacific Ocean.